-- Don't be left alone in the first 24 hours after concussion - Get rest, sleep and gentle exercise for the first 24 48 hours after concussion.
-This includes limiting screentime. - Follow the UK government/ SRA's graduated return to activity (education/ work) and sport guidance - Don't return to sport without consulting an appropriate healthcare professional - Concussion improves for the majority of people over a few weeks.
+- Don't be left alone in the first 24 hours after concussion - Get rest, sleep and gentle exercise for the first 24-48 hours after concussion.
+This includes limiting screentime. - Follow the UK government/ SRA's graduated return to activity (education/ work) and sport guidance - Concussion improves for most people over a few weeks.
 Consult your GP if you are struggling with symptoms for more than 28 days.